jfilatow/AI-Playbook/ai-playbook/README.md

 # MYOB AI SDLC Playbook

-This playbook unifies MYOB Codex guidance with an adapted AI SDLC playbook into a single, MYOB-specific resource.
+This playbook is the single source of truth for MYOB developers.
+It combines SDLC guidance and technical standards in one place, with consistent structure and links.

 ## Table of Contents
 1. [Welcome](README.md)